gatsbyjs/gatsby/docs/docs/mdx/writing-pages.md

 result in a page being rendered at `mysite.com/awesome`.

 > `gatsby-plugin-mdx` looks for MDX files and automatically
 > transpiles them so that Gatsby internals can render them.
+Ensure to parse these MDX files with `gatsby-source-filesystem`, otherwise they can't be located.

 ## Using frontmatter in MDX